sustainers/academic-map/universities/index.md

 ## Labs

-There's a host of universities which don't have open source program offices, but which do have labs which do a considerable amount of open source work.
+There are a host of universities which don't have open source program offices, but which do have labs which do a considerable amount of open source work.

 - [Oregon State University](./oregon-state-university.md)
-- [University of Nebraska Bridge Lab](https://www.unomaha.edu/college-of-information-science-and-technology/bridge/index.php) – This lab includes [Matt Germonprez](https://www.unomaha.edu/college-of-information-science-and-technology/about/faculty-staff/matt-germonprez.php), who works closely with [CHAOSS](https://chaoss.community/). <!-- TODO Link to Chaoss internally -->
+- University of Nebraska Bridge Lab – This lab includes [Matt Germonprez](https://www.unomaha.edu/college-of-information-science-and-technology/about/faculty-staff/matt-germonprez.php), who works closely with [CHAOSS](https://chaoss.community/). <!-- TODO Link to Chaoss internally -->
 - UMass Amherst [Open Source Computer Lab](https://www.umass.edu/opensource/content/mission.html)
 - University at Albany [OSI Lab](https://www.albany.edu/cehc/osi-lab)